endomapper/Endo-STTN/README.md

 If any part of our paper and repository is helpful to your work, please generously cite with:
 ```
 @article{daher2022temporal,
-  title={A Temporal Learning Approach to Inpainting Endoscopic Specularities and Its effect on Image Correspondence},
+  title={A Temporal Learning Approach to Inpainting Endoscopic Specularities and Its Effect on Image Correspondence},
   author={Daher, Rema and Vasconcelos, Francisco and Stoyanov, Danail},
-  journal={arXiv preprint arXiv:2203.17013},
+  journal={Medical Image Analysis},
-  year={2022}
+  year={2023}
 }
 ```